ebsizzlin/WeatherDashboard/README.md

 # Weather Dashboard

 A weather dashboard that will runs in the browser and save search history with dynamically updated HTML and CSS.
+Provides current weather and five day forecast.
 Uses the OpenWeather API to retrieve weather data for cities. https://ebsizzlin.github.io/WeatherDashboard/

 # Tech Used